 But have you equally embraced, and addressed the associated risks?

-A survey carried out in the US last year highlightied 94% of full-time employees regularly connect their mobile device to a public Wi-Fi Network.
+A survey carried out in the US last year highlighted 94% of full-time employees regularly connect their mobile device to a public Wi-Fi Network.
 Not in itself, a major issue but given the rest of the statistics reported, such as 41% did not know what two-factor authentication was and 37% only changed their passwords sporadically or annually, it’s very worrying.
 Read and tell me you are confident your policies and training have it covered!

 I suspect a third of you haven’t.
-The HM Government Information Security Breaches Survey 2015 identified that 32% of respondents hadn’t carried out any form of security risk assessment and that was up from 20% on the previous year.
+The HM Government Information Security Breaches Survey 2015 identified that 32% of respondents hadn’t carried out any form of security and that was up from 20% on the previous year.
 Now that’s scary!

 So what should I be doing?